 What: Wright Brothers are known for their seafood but their range of festive menus extends beyond their usual fare.
-Starting at a very reasonable £45pp guests can choose to go traditional with a Norfolk bronze turkey for their main course or for a fishy alternative there's a choice of Roast fillet of Peterhead cod with spiced carrot mash, buttered sprout tops and sauce Jacqueline or a Mojo verde roasted gilt-head bream served with steamed broccoli, bagna cauda, and crispy shallots.
+In past years, for just £45pp guests have been able to choose to go traditional with a Norfolk bronze turkey for their main course or for a fishy alternative there's a choice of Roast fillet of Peterhead cod with spiced carrot mash, buttered sprout tops and sauce Jacqueline or a Mojo verde roasted gilt-head bream served with steamed broccoli, bagna cauda, and crispy shallots.

 Where: Various locations

 How much: Three course set menu at £45pp

 What: Cantonese food might not be the first thing that springs to mind for a festive feast but the set menus at Hakkasan offer great crowd-pleasing options for office parties, family get-togethers or a spoiling dinner out with friends.
 From the more affordable end, mains include wok-seared venison with cumin sauce and stir-fried rib eye beef with lily bulb in black bean sauce.

 How much: 3 course set menus start at £58pp